 If you thought the house seemed familiar, you might have seen it in The Big Lebowski, as the home of porn merchant Jackie Treehorn, or in Charlie’s Angels: Full Throttle, where it played the part of Alex’s house (Lucy Liu).

-The house has also served as setting for fashion ads and commercials, glamorous events, and, well, porn flicks.
+The house has also served as a setting for fashion ads and commercials, glamorous events, and, well, porn flicks.
 James Goldstein has always kept an open mind, apparently.

 Exclusive parties and events are held at Club James round the clock; Rihanna celebrated her 27th birthday party here, with Jay Z, Mick Jagger, and Leo DiCaprio in attendance.